johnypony3/recipes/content/recipes/cast-iron-skillet-corn-dip.md

 ## Ingredients

+### If bringing to a potluck type of event, double the ingredients

 * 2 tablespoons vegetable oil, divided
 * 4–6 ears corn, kernels cut from cobs (4 cups), divided
 * 1 teaspoon table salt, divided